cassandrale179/uicollectionview-basics/README.md

   return self;
 }
 ```
-**2. Specify Attributes for Time Indicator Cell(Line) in the Layouts
+**2. Specify Attributes for Time Indicator Cell(Line) in the Layouts**
-The size of the 2px wide cell will be specified as an attribute in the ViewLayouts layoutAttributesforSupplementaryViewOfKind.
-To determine the x-position of the current Time Indicator Line:
+- The size of the 2px wide cell will be specified as an attribute in the ViewLayouts layoutAttributesforSupplementaryViewOfKind.
+- To determine the x-position of the current Time Indicator Line:
-- let timeAtFront be the most recent time in a set time interval that the tv guide shows
+  - Let timeAtFront be the most recent time in a set time interval that the tv guide shows
-- distance of the currentTimeIndicatorLine will be proportional to the length of time between the current time and the timeAtFront
+  - Distance of the currentTimeIndicatorLine will be proportional to the length of time between the current time and the timeAtFront
-- multiply by a standard cell width(ex. if the set time interval is 30 min, then maybe the standard cell width for 30 min is 400px) to get the relative x position of the timeIndicatorLine on the collectionView
+   - Multiply by a standard cell width (ex. if the set time interval is 30 min, then maybe the standard cell width for 30 min is 400px) to get the relative x position of the timeIndicatorLine on the collectionView
-To make this line span the entire collectionView across all of the channels, let its starting y be near the top of the screen and the ending y position be at the bottom of the collectionView
+   - To make this line span the entire collectionView across all of the channels, let its starting y be near the top of the screen and the ending y position be at the bottom of the collectionView
 ```objective-c
 else if([kind isEqualToString:timeIndicatorKind]){
     CGFloat cellStandardWidth = 400;